-4. Submit your Entry Form and typed Essay by Mail or eMail to the Program Chairman by midnight on October 31
+4. Submit your Entry Form and typed Essay by eMail to the Program Chairman by midnight on October 31

 This Year's Theme

-Daniel Rodriguez, a sixth-grade student from Nogales, Arizona, was named the 2018-19 Patriot's Pen first-place winner.
-His essay on the theme "Why I Honor the American Flag" won him a $5,000 award.
-Daniel was sponsored by VFW Post 2066 in Nogales.
-Watch as Daniel delivered his winning essay.
+Syed Ali, an 8th Grade student from Lafayette, Louisiana, was named the 2021-2022 Patriot's Pen National first place winner.
+His essay on the theme, "How Can I Be a Good American?" won him a $5,000 award.
+Syed was sponsored by VFW Post 1982 in New Iberia, Louisiana.

 Watch Syed deliver his winning essay during the VFW's Parade of Winners streamed live on Facebook